TechRepublic: Mozilla 'Is Desperately Needed to Save the Web'

 I don't find these "examples" very compelling.
 Do you have any better ones with links?

-They dug their own grave (Score:1)
+They dug their own grave (Score:1, Insightful)

 Firefox at one time had nearly half of all browser usage, but then they dumbed it down and moved things around just to follow fashions and trends, or just for the hell of it.
 And when users complained, they told them to shove it, more or less, which made their users go to chrome, safari, Opera, and even edge (lol).